abhishekcs01/abhishekcs01.github.io/README.md

 - Featured **Projects** with real-world impact.
 - **Technical Skills** across Python, TensorFlow, PyTorch, LangChain, GCP, and more.
 - **Certifications** with direct access to proof of credentials.
-- Professional résumé for download.
+- Professional resume for download.

 ---